marmelab/react-admin/docs/Architecture.md

 );
 ```

-This allows overriding only part of the logic of a component by composing it with another component.
+This allows overriding parts of the logic of a component by composing it with another component.

 Many react-admin components can be overridden by passing custom components as children or via props.

 The drawback is that react-admin sometimes forces you to override several components just to enable one feature.
-For instance, to override the Menu, you must pass it to a custom `<Layout>`, and pass the custom `<Layout>` to `<Admin>`:
+For instance, to override the Menu, you must pass a custom Menu component to a custom `<Layout>`, and pass the custom `<Layout>` to `<Admin>`:

 ```jsx
 // in src/Layout.js